There are a good amount of methods of transportation that you can use to get around Kyiv:

 For 8 UAH (about $.25 USD) you can purchase a one-way tram ticket.
 Trams come approximately every 15 minutes and are fairly speedy.
 You buy your ticket on a tram and then use a machine on the tram to punch holes in the ticket to show that you are using it for your trip.

 Also 8 UAH (about $.25), you can purchase a one-way Metro ticket.
-Kyiv’s Metro is the deepest metro in the world and is super fast.
+Kyiv’s Metro is one of the deepest metros in the world and is super fast.

 Another option is the city bus, which I have not yet taken.
 I have heard that they run quite frequently and are faster than the tram.